Your (new) Windows PC doesn’t support DOS applications anymore.

 Also prints to Windows-only (GDI) printers, for instance a virtual printer to produce PDF’s.

-Reliable, its file system is (in sync with) that of Windows.
+Reliable, its file system is (a subset of) that of Windows.
 No internal file caching/buffering corrupting data.

 Secure, confines DOS applications to assigned local or network directories.